Typebulb FAQ

 How do I debug?

-It's 2026; just use the AI.
-It can add console.logs to your code, and logs are automatically fed back to the AI.
+Add console.logs to your code, and logs are automatically fed back to the AI.
+You can even debug manually, as we automatically generate TypeScript source maps:

 Does Typebulb work on mobile?

 Typebulb is heavily optimized for building responsive bulbs that work beautifully on both mobile and desktop. "alt-enter" toggles between a mobile friendly portrait vs full screen layout.
-For building the bulbs, Typebulb works on mobile, but is heavily optimized for desktop usage.

 Why TypeScript?